 Continuing professional development

-For this year only, you can tick the ‘Yes’ box even if, due to the special circumstances arising from COVID-19, you have exceeded the 5 unit cap on private study of audio/visual material to complete your required 10 CPD units.
+When applying to renew your practising certificate for the 2021/22 year, you can tick the ‘Yes’ box even if you have undertaken more than 5 CPD units of private study of audio/visual material.
 The PC renewal process will then proceed as normal.

 The Rules explain that you must complete at least one hour in each of the following four fields: